About The Line Between

 Where Clinical Expertise Meets Organizational Design

-We help organizations address the human dynamics beneath performance— leadership strain, emotional labor, and capacity limits that shape outcomes but live beneath language.
+I help organizations address the human dynamics beneath performance.
+The leadership strain, emotional labor, and capacity limits that shape outcomes but live beneath language.

 Not everything shaping performance can be solved through conversation.
 Some insight emerges only when we step outside language.